lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 # Books, apps & tools

+A note before we start: some of these books, podcast etc. have buddhist or hindu themes.
+I am not a buddhist, nor a hindu, so keep in mind that you might have to just skim through the stuff that's too religiously tinted.
+Keep your scepticism high and look for reasoning and techniques that can be validated either in a lab or your own experience.

 ## Books
 I've put a star (*) next to the books I think you'll find most rewarding.
 You can also follow me on [Goodreads](https://www.goodreads.com/user/show/5510398-mattis-erngren) if you want to know what I'm reading right now.